 Singly and in pairs animals came to drink at the pool.
 With a paralyzing scream a male member of the clan

-at the pool’s edge.
-Then everyone leaped up roaring with pent-up passion and began killing all the animals
+the pool’s edge.
+Then everyone leaped up roaring with pent-up passion and began killing all the animals around

-a fawn with a spear, and then jumped into the middle of the other animals to block any escape route that
+fawn with a spear, and then jumped into the middle of the other animals to block any escape route that might

-might have been available to them.
+have been available to them.
 A huge tusked boar charged at her, head down, eyes burning with hate.
+She spitted

 up beside her and pinned the animal’s hindquarters to the ground with one of my spears.
 With no hesitation,